Confidence Regions for Means of Random Sets using Oriented Distance Functions: Examples

 \subsection{Application to Medical Imaging}

 We next consider an example of boundary reconstruction in mammography, where the skin-air contour is used to determine the radiographic density of the tissue and to estimate breast asymmetry.
-Both measures are known to be associated with the risk of developing breast cancer \cite{scutt:97, ding:2008}.

-In \cite{stanberry:besag:08}, B-spline curves were used to reconstruct a smooth connected boundary of an object in a noisy image, and the method was applied to estimate the tissue boundary in mammograms.
-The method is Bayesian and uses a loss function based on ODFs to determine the optimal estimator for the boundary.
-More details on the reconstruction method and image acquisition can be found in \cite{stanberry:besag:08}.
-Here, we apply the proposed method to construct a confidence set for the boundary estimator, which is given by the zero-level isocontour of the curve samples from the posterior.
-We emphasize that the confidence region is not a credible set, but rather it describes the variability of the sample curves.
+Both measures are known to be associated with the risk of developing breast cancer \citep{scutt:97, ding:2008}.
+In \cite{stanberry:besag:08}, B-spline curves were used to reconstruct a smooth connected boundary of an object in a noisy image, and a Bayesian approach was applied to estimate the tissue boundary in mammograms.